 It’s not uncommon to see triathletes in a hurry putting their helmet on back to front, so a good tip to remember is “Less haste equals more speed.”
 But if you must slow down to double-check everything, then how do you get through the triathlon transition faster?

-Practice is the most important part of speeding up your transition – Practice getting out of your wetsuit, practice putting on your bike helmet and glasses, practice putting on your running shoes and race belt, and practice flying mounts/dismounts from your bike.
-In particular, if you plan to leave your shoes clipped onto the pedals on your bike so you can simply place your feet on top of the shoes to get going like the pros do, you need to practice in advance like you would any form of your triathlon training.
+Practice is the most important part of speeding up your transition – Practice getting out of your wetsuit, practice putting on your aero helmet and glasses, practice putting on your running shoes and race belt, and practice flying mounts/dismounts from your bike.
+In particular, if you plan to leave your shoes clipped onto the pedals on your bike so you can simply place your feet on top of the shoes to get going as the pros do, you need to practice in advance like you would any form of your triathlon training.

 Practice every single motion you go through until you couldn’t make a mistake if you tried, and then practice a little more.
 Once you have practiced every step of the transition and committed it to muscle memory, then you will be ready to transition like a pro!

-Article was written by Sportiva Events
+This article was written by Sportiva Events